Richmond Amateur

 RATS Repeater System Rules

 RATS and our Technical Committee work hard to provide a quality repeater system for our members and the agencies who rely on our infrastructure.
-In the spirit of open access, RATS welcomes all properly licensed amateurs wishing to use our systems, provided a few basic guidelines are followed:
+In the spirit of open access, RATS welcomes all properly licensed amateurs wishing to use our systems, provided the following guidelines are followed.

 • All users must operate in a manner compliant with FCC Part 97 at all times.